Outreach Department InternBookmark This

 1025 Connecticut Ave NW

 DescriptionThe Third Way Adam Solomon Intern Program introduces highly motivated graduate students, with an interest in policy analysis and development, to the process of advancing a 21st century progressive agenda.
 Interns will gain hands-on experience working closely with Third Way’s senior management team, which has extensive political, communications, and policy experience, forged at every level of government and advocacy: the White House, federal agencies, the House and Senate, presidential campaigns, and national non-profit advocacy organizations.

 Third Way is a think tank that answers America’s challenges with modern ideas aimed at the center.
 We advocate for private-sector economic growth, a tough and smart centrist security strategy, a clean energy revolution, and progress on divisive social issues, all through a moderate-led U.S. politics.

 The Third Way Internship Program was named in 2009 in memory of our former Vice Chairman, Adam Solomon, who believed that progressives must re-think our ideas for a new era.
 He believed deeply in public service and was instrumental in creating Third Way.

-THIS IS A PAID INTERNSHIP
+Compensation: THIS IS A PAID INTERNSHIP